PSAT, SAT and ACT FAQS

 Should our son or daughter take the SAT, the ACT, or both?

 Most schools accept both tests.
-At SAT II Subject Tests we've charted the SAT, SAT II and ACT requirements of most of the New England schools.
 The consensus seems to be that the ACT is a little easier than the SAT, but both tests are scored on a curve.
 A student’s final “scaled” score is always measured relative to all the other students’ scores for the same test.

-There are 3 circumstances in which we think it makes sense to retake the SAT I , the ACT and/or the SAT II:
+There are 3 circumstances in which we think it makes sense to retake the SAT I , the ACT and/or an SAT II:

 1. Your score falls below the average mark for your prospective colleges.